 - NDDOT has implemented 13 TowPlows, and they did a report on TowPlows with their research department.
 They also use them as brine trailers when they aren't being used for plowing. - They continue to struggle to keep operators on staff, because they can't match the way that drivers are paid by oil companies.
 They have implemented some bonuses and vouchers in an effort to remain competitive. - They are adding capacity to a lot of their roadways also to address the needs of the oil industry. - NDDOT is attempting to reuse some of the salt brine that results from fracking. - They are trending towards using less sand, although some of their districts still use it at high rates. - They are building new salt sheds using their own labor.
-The sheds cost \$35,000 for materials, plus the cost of the labor. - NDDOT is working on some innovations: - o MDSS - Cameras - Reduction in motor graders - Installation of permanent DMS (Digital Message Signs), which help with road closures and getting trucks off the roads at places where there is truck parking - Implementing AVL in 100 units - Traveler Information Map available online - NDDOT participates in the MDSS, Aurora and Clear Roads pooled funds. - They are responding to a lot of impacts from the oil industry in terms of damage, spills and other issues.
+The sheds cost \$35,000 for materials, plus the cost of the labor. - NDDOT is working on some innovations: - o MDSS - o Cameras - Reduction in motor graders - Installation of permanent DMS (Digital Message Signs), which help with road closures and getting trucks off the roads at places where there is truck parking lume and the state of the roads at places where there is truck parking - Implementing AVL in 100 units - Traveler Information Map available online - NDDOT participates in the MDSS, Aurora and Clear Roads pooled funds. - They are responding to a lot of impacts from the oil industry in terms of damage, spills and other issues.